Residential or nursing home care may not be the only way we can

 Remember – you can choose a home outwith East Dunbartonshire if

 All of the above are nursing homes, some specialise in Dementia

 If you hope to receive help from the Council with paying the

-finances, must be done.
+of your finances, must be done.

 To obtain information and advice on the Social Work Department’s

 services, you should contact the Adult Intake Team by